-Probably my favorite thing to do with my friends is to eat, though I think I’ve made that plenty clear by now.
-So, that is why I was looking forward to Sunday night, when Chris and Andrew planned an impromptu family dinner.
+One of my favorite things to do with my friends is to eat.
+So, I was rather excited when Chris and Andrew planned an impromptu family dinner.

-They made this gorgeous pork butt.
+They made this gorgeous pork butt recipe called bo ssam.
 I mean, it looked like a work of art with the shiny glaze and glistening crust.
 When I arrived at their home, I was almost knocked over by the fantastic smell of slow roasting pork.

 Chris and Andrew cooked an excellent pork butt.
-The meat was juicy and tender, but it also had this delicious crust.
+The meat was juicy and tender, but it also had this crispy, caramelized crust.
 The crust may have been my favorite part.
 I had a mini come to Jesus moment when I got a good bite of that crust.

 They served the pork with white rice, kimchi, and a dressing made from soy sauce, ginger, and scallions.
 Plus, they served it with butter lettuce to make it into a lettuce wrap.
-It was a cool idea, but it ended up being very messy.
-I still thought it was delicious to try.
+It was a cool idea, but it ended up being very messy because of all the juices from the meat.

 The cake turned out beautifully.
-Like most of the other best cakes I have made, this was a buttermilk cake.
-I almost can’t imagine making cake without buttermilk because nothing can quite compare to the texture of a buttermilk cake.
-It had this perfect brown crust, but the inside was light and moist (especially with the juices released from the blackberries).
+It had this perfect brown crust, but the inside was light and moist, especially with the juices released from the blackberries.
 I topped it with fresh blackberries, and served it with Ready Whip.
 I would prefer to make my own whipped cream, but I didn’t feel like going back to the store for heavy cream.